 Perhaps his best work is “Zen to Done,” which seeks to help people simplify their life and achieve more by doing less.
-ZTD is a system that will help develop the habits that keep your day structured, and your tasks and project organized.
+ZTD is a system that will help develop the habits that help you organize your life and your tasks and projects structured..

 You may have the perfect productivity system, but if you don’t develop the habits necessary to make that system work, it’s unlikely you’re going to see results.
 If you’re looking for a book that teaches you how to develop the right productivity habits that set your day up for success, then I highly recommend checking out Zen to Done.